gitsome/sublimeAutoCopyRight/README.md

 Automatically adds configurable copyright info from project settings on save in sublime

 ## Summary
-This plugin allows copy right comments to be inserted into the top of each file as it is saved if it already does not exist.
+This plugin allows copyright comments to be inserted into the top of each file as it is saved if it already does not exist.
 The configurations come from configured project settings in the <?>.sublime-project json file within the "settings" object

 ## Creating Sublime Project File
-The simplest way to create the needed files for your project is to go to Project > Save Project As This will generate a <your project name>.sublime-project file that is a json file
+The simplest way to create the needed files for your project is to go to Project > Save Project As This will generate a \<your project name\>.sublime-project file that is a json file

 ## Requirements

-You will need to perform two steps:
+You will need to perform just a few simple steps:

 1. Install the plugin
 2. Create or verify you have project settings